-Make a pork tenderloin recipe your first choice for a flavorful weeknight meal.
+Make a flavorful pork entree your first choice for a fast and delicious weeknight meal.
 These dishes are ready in minutes.

 Pork Tenderloin with Mustard SauceSplurge for supper with slices of pork tenderloin simmered in a tangy white wine-mustard sauce and served over cooked noodles.
 Drizzle extra sauce over a side of steamed broccoli.